Brad nailers are for finishing touches, as opposed to the finish nailers which do the real trim carpentry work.

 - Nails are more difficult to remove with pliers than brads

-Limits: You won’t be able to hold studs together, but finish nails are good for some small framing.
-Small decorative trim will split.
+Limits: You won’t be able to hold studs together, and small decorative trim might split.

 Not sure if you want electric or pneumatic?
-Skip to the 2nd question, just below.
+Skip to the next section, just below.

-If you know what you want, your work here is done:
+If you’ve decided on pneumatic or electric, your work here is done:

-We have 5 posts on types of nail guns and accessories: you can tell we love them.
-We picked only top brands that you’ll put in your Will.
+We have 5 posts on nail guns and accessories: you can tell I love them.
+I picked only top brands that you’ll put in your Will.
 We have…

-There are some miscellaneous types (gas, etc) at the bottom, but mostly we use either air or electric.
-(Most woodworkers are buying electric these days unless they already have a compressor set up for other tools.)
+There are some miscellaneous types (gas, etc) at the bottom, but most folks use either air or electric.
+(Most woodworkers are switching to electric these days even if they already have a compressor for other pneumatic tools.)

 - Obviously, pneumatic nailers need an air compressor to work.
 So add the cost of the air compressor to the bill—a one-time cost divided over all your tools.